-Indian Truck Trail is a 22.7 mile out and back trail located near Corona, CA. The trail is rated as moderate and primarily used for hiking and off road driving.
+Indian Truck Trail is a 22.7 mile out and back trail located near Corona, California.
+The trail is rated as moderate and primarily used for hiking and off road driving.

 off road driving